bahrus/ib-id/README.md

 ## * Lazy Loading [Big Time TOODOO]

 laissez-dom supports lazy loading blocks of html.
 In terms of performance, it seems to exceed what can be obtained by using content-visibility, at least when generating content in the client.
 (There are some disadvantages, though, in terms of lack of search, for starters).
-The problem is if we want to combine that component with this one, we are in a bit of a quandry.
-Taking for the example creating a massive list of li's, for laissez-dom to be effective,
+The problem is if we want to combine that component with this one, we are in a bit of a quandary.
+Take, for example, creating a massive list of li's.

+For laissez-dom to be effective,

 1. An estimated height on the laissez-dom component is required (as with content-visibility),
 2. Unless the laissez-dom component contains a large (dimension-wise) component that takes up much of the screen, multiple iterations need to go into each component.